thalium/rkchk/README.md

 A small script is available to automatically build the kernel module, install it and launch the user space program.

-You can launch the script with (without root privilege !):
+You can launch the script with (run it without root privilege!):

 ```
 sh run.sh
 ```

+## Configuring

+The tool can generate a lot of noise and some feedbacks print a lot of information, you can select which event to display by changing the `user/src/main.rs` files.

+The documentation on the effect of all the events is in `user/src/event.rs`.

 # Available checks